lthon09/cookie-clicker/README.md

 ---

-This game is published on [itch.io](https://lthon09.itch.io/cookie-clicker), this is its source code
+The game is published on [itch.io](https://lthon09.itch.io/cookie-clicker), this is its source code